liyongkang123/liyongkang123.github.io/content/publication/ECIR2025-paper/index.md

 ---
-title: "Reproducing HotFlip for Corpus Poisoning Attacks in Dense Retrieval"
+#title: "Reproducing HotFlip for Corpus Poisoning Attacks in Dense Retrieval"
+title: "Rethinking the Privacy of Text Embeddings: A Reproducibility Study of “Text Embeddings Reveal (Almost) As Much As Text”"

 authors:
 - admin
 - Panagiotis Eustratiadis, Evangelos Kanoulas